 The new DNREC website organizes information both by the organizational structure of the agency (who in DNREC does what) and by topics of interest to users (what does the person visiting the website need to know about?).

-To get things started, twelve topic areas have been identified as of most interest to website visitors, based on a review of several data sources, including data on the popularity of current DNREC website pages, lists of media inquiries, and records of DNREC outreach efforts, among others.
+To get things started, here are twelve topic areas we’ve identified as of most interest to website visitors based on a review of several data sources, including data on the popularity of current DNREC website pages, lists of media inquiries, and records of DNREC outreach efforts, among others.

 For each topic, there is a brief introduction and a collection of links to DNREC (and other agency) information.
-There listing of contact information, tags to help users discover related information, and links to DNREC’s news releases on each subject.
+There are also contact information, tags to help users discover related information, and links to DNREC’s news releases on each subject.

 Wildlife and Fish

 Learn about Delaware’s animals, birds and fish

 .
 From conservation and research programs, through volunteer opportunities, to details about specific species, and opportunities for watching, hunting and trapping.
 Related pages

 Find out how you can help protect Delaware’s wetlands